net-lisias-ksp/ImpossibleInnovations/README.md

 		- Maximum Thrust / Engage SAS
 		- Hit Stage to engage Deuterium Engines
 		- Hit Stage to engage boosters and release clamps
-		- Incline her to 5° as soon as she lift off - to prevent the boosters to falling over KSC.
+		- Incline her to 5° as soon as she lift off - to prevent the boosters from falling over KSC.
 * ![](./PR_material/crafts/II-A_front.jpg)
 	+ Impossible Innovations/A
 	+ An Aeris 3A modified to use Ionized Wings and Deuterium rocket engine.